 The wild boar, with its swift feet and sharp tusks is a surprisingly shy animal, and generally tries to avoid humans.
-However, it can be a formidable beast if cornered, and has come to symbolise courage and ferocity in many cultures.
+However, it can be a formidable beast if cornered and has come to symbolise courage and ferocity in many cultures.

 Celtic and Anglo-Saxon helmets bearing boar-head crests have been found in a number of places; the crests were supposed to give protection to the warrior.
 Beowulf, in the Anglo-Saxon epic bearing his name, went into battle with a boar-head standard which was symbolic of his power as a leader.

-Celtic and Arthurian myth has many stories of boar hunts.
+Celtic and Arthurian mythology has many stories of boar hunts.
 In a Welsh tale from the Mabinogion, Culhwch seeks to win the hand of his beloved Olwen.
-He is clearly keen: Olwen’s father, Ysbaddaden, is a forbidding giant who issues Culhwch with a lengthy list of ridiculously difficult tasks to fulfil before he can marry.
+He is clearly keen: Olwen’s father, Ysbaddaden, is a forbidding giant who issues Culhwch with a lengthy list of incredibly difficult tasks to fulfil before he can marry.
 The final tasks are to cut Ysbaddaden’s hair and shave off his beard.
 The giant’s beard was so tough that to soften it Culhwch had to obtain the blood of the Black Witch.
 And the only thing sharp enough to cut the beard was the tusk of Ysgithyrwn, the wildest boar in the land.

 Another story relates how Merlin, driven mad with grief when his men are slaughtered in battle, finds refuge in the Caledonian Forest.
 Here he gains the gift of prophecy, and is later to be seen running wild with a wolf and a boar.

-Sources & further reading:
+Sources and further reading:

-Anon, Gantz, J. (translator).(1976).
-The Mabinogion.
+- Anon, Gantz, J. (translator).(1976) The Mabinogion.
 Penguin: London.

-Buczacki, S. (2002) Fauna Britannica.
+- Buczacki, S. (2002) Fauna Britannica.
 Hamlyn: London

-Carr-Gomm, P. & S. (1994).
-The Druid Animal Oracle.
+- Carr-Gomm, P. & S. (1994) The Druid Animal Oracle.
 Fireside: New York.

-Matthews, J. and Stewart, R.J.
-(1995).
-Merlin through the Ages.
+- Matthews, J. and Stewart, R.J.
+(1995) Merlin through the Ages.
 Cassell.

-McLeish, K. (1996).
-Myths and Legends of the World.
+- McLeish, K. (1996) Myths and Legends of the World.
 Bloomsbury: London.

-Sturluson, S. (2006).
+- Sturluson, S. (2006).
 The Prose Edda – Norse Mythology.
 Penguin: London.